-About 56,000 Lenox teapots were recalled after people were severely burned by hot water exploding out of the top.
-According to the U.S. Consumer Product Safety Commission (CPSC), Continuum Sales & Marketing Corp. recalled the 2.5-quart teapots/kettles due to a burn injury hazard.
+Hot water from the top caused severe burns on about 56,000 Lenox teapots.
+According to the U.S. Consumer Product Safety Commission (CPSC), Continuum Sales & Marketing Corp. recalled the 2.5-quart teapots and kettles due to a burn injury hazard.
 The company received 14 reports of hot water spewing out of the top of the kettle.

 Severe Injuries Reported